Conor Cummins: 2012

 Cummins signed to ride for the factory TAS Tyco Suzuki Team in 2012 along with team-mate Guy Martin.
 He received an injured wrist during the North West 200 Superbike race, and this meant that his campaign at the 2012 Isle of Man TT had to be reviewed.
 As he entered the chicane at Mather's Cross, he was struck by Gary Johnson and the resulting collision also included Martin Jessop - who suffered a broken collarbone.
 As a consequence of the injury sustained to his wrist, he was only able to practice periodically for the TT.
 On medical advice, he withdrew from the week's opening Superbike race, together with further races during the week, in the hope that he would be passed fit to compete in the Senior TT which was scheduled for Friday 8 June.

 Due to adverse weather, the Senior race was postponed until Saturday 9 June, but again the effects of the previous day's rain meant that the Senior TT was eventually cancelled - the first time the race has been cancelled due to weather in its 105-year history.
 Therefore, Cummins did not compete in any of the races at the 2012 Isle of Man TT.

 2013 - Milwaukee Yamaha

 Cummins finished third in the Lightweight TT Race, riding a KMR Kawasaki prepared by fellow racer Ryan Farquhar.

 2016 - Padgetts Honda

-In May 2016, Cummins announced his switch from long-term, Preston-based sponsor Jackson Racing to Batley-based team Padgetts for the Supersport 600 and Superstock classes at the 2016 Isle of Man TT.
+In May 2016, Cummins announced his switch from long-term, Preston-based sponsor Jackson Racing to Batley-based team Padgett's Racing for the Supersport 600 and Superstock classes at the 2016 Isle of Man TT.
 The decision was taken at short notice and is reported to have followed a disappointing Supersport race at the earlier North West 200.
 Padgetts Motorcycles sold Cummins his first ever race bike, a pre-owned Honda RS125.
 Conor joins rider Bruce Anstey at Padgetts, a long-term family-owned motorcycle dealership and race sponsor.
-Cummins will continue to campaign the Honda CBR1000RR Fireblade SP in the Superbike and Senior TT races with the Honda Racing factory team.
+Cummins will continue to campaign the Honda CBR1000RR Fireblade SP in the Superbike and Senior TT races with the Honda Racing UK factory team.

+Cummins announced on social media that he would withdraw from the 2024 Isle of Man TT, and would part ways with Padgetts Honda.

+Coffee business

+Cummins opened his own coffee shop named Conrod's in Ramsey in 2018.
+It closed down in 2023.
+However, he still owns a coffee machine and coffee grinder supplying business called Coffee Mann.